MandarRKhatavkar/TED-Talks-views-Prediction/README.md

 # TED-Talks-views-Prediction
-Making a Machine learning model which can predict views of TED talks shows
+## PROBLEM STATEMENT
+Our objective is to predict the views of a TED talk uploaded on the TEDx website.